OWASP/www-chapter-kathmandu/index.md

 ---

-## Welcome
+## Greetings
-Welcome to **OWASP Kathmandu** group to all peoples from beautiful country Nepal. **OWASP Kathmandu** chapter is group of enthusiasts who are actively working in information security domain to help in improving application security knowledge among them.
-Building strong community interaction through various events and helping each other to represent Nepali infosec community in global space.
+Namaste and welcome to the **OWASP Kathmandu** group from the beautiful country Nepal. **OWASP Kathmandu** local chapter is a group of aspirants and enthusiasts in the Information Security domain to help improve application security, build a robust community, interact through various events and meetups, and represent the Nepalese infosec community globally.

 ## Participation
 Everyone is welcome and encouraged to participate in [Local Chapters](/chapters),  [Events](/events/), Online Groups and [Community Page](https://www.facebook.com/OWASP-Kathmandu-108234568644007)